ozanbayiz/DiT_RF/README.md

 I watched a [youtube video about diffusion transformers](https://www.youtube.com/watch?v=aSLDXdc2hkk) and was like "this will be a a straightforward & fun side quest."

 My implementation supports training on CPU, MPS, and GPU, as well as distributed training across multiple GPUs.
-I tried to make everything as modular & spelled-out as possible so that it's easy to understand for people who are new to this stuff like I am.
+I tried to make everything as modular & spelled-out as possible so that it's easy to understand/modify for people who are new to this stuff like I am.
+I currently don't use an autoencoder for latent diffusion, but this would be a cool next step.

 This implementation is pretty heavily based on the [official DiT implementation](https://github.com/facebookresearch/DiT/tree/main), [the youtube video's implementation](https://github.com/explainingai-code/DiT-PyTorch/tree/main/), and [this implementation which pairs DiT with rectified flow](https://github.com/cloneofsimo/minRF/tree/main).